 Septoplasty is the surgical correction of a deviated septum.
 A deviated septum, which is the displacement of the cartilage or bone that separates the nostrils, requires surgical intervention to straighten the passages so they are centered between the nostrils.
 This opens up the nasal cavities to make breathing easier.

-Crooked nose, difficulty breathing through the nose, and deviated septum (the thin cartilage and bone divider between your nostrils inside your nose) are common complaints.
+A crooked nose, difficulty breathing through the nose, and deviated septum (the thin cartilage and bone divider between your nostrils inside your nose) are common complaints.
 These issues can be present at birth or related to allergies or nasal trauma.
-Deformity of the septum or airway blockage that is a functional impairment to the nose may be correctable with surgery.
+Deformity of the nasal septum or airway blockage that is a functional impairment to the nose is correctable with surgery.

 Septoplasty is a procedure that involves straightening the nasal septum.
-The procedure usually requires small incisions that are hidden inside the nose.
-There are several techniques and approaches, but the goals of septoplasty surgery are to straighten the nasal septum, trim, or straighten cartilage that is out of place, and sometimes straighten the overall appearance of the nose.*
+The procedure usually requires small incisions that are hidden within the nose.
+Sometimes a small incision on the lower part of the nose between the nostrils (columella) is required.
+There are several techniques and approaches, but the goals of septoplasty surgery are to straighten the nasal septum, trim, or straighten cartilage that is out of place, and sometimes straighten the overall appearance of the nose.

-Functional nasal surgery such as septoplasty is normally paid for by insurance.
-Sometimes, septoplasty can be combined with cosmetic rhinoplasty but the cosmetic portion of the procedure is not covered by insurance.
+Functional nasal surgery such as septoplasty is often but not always paid for by insurance.
+Sometimes, septoplasty can be combined with cosmetic rhinoplasty, but the cosmetic portion of the procedure is not covered by insurance.

 Nasal surgery is normally done as an outpatient procedure, meaning you go home the same day.
 Nasal packing gauze and an external splint are often required after nasal surgery.
 Bruising of the nose and cheeks and swelling continues for about a week in most cases.